nytimes/pourover/index.md

 ####Chp 3 - PourOver UI

-PourOver comes bundled with a convenience interface for creating UIs for controlling the states of filters, think of a color picker or a list of possible options.
+PourOver comes bundled with a convenience interface for creating UIs that control the states of filters.
+Think of a color picker or a list of possible options.
 This is called PourOver.UI.
 The main purpose of PourOver.UI is to translate between a filter's MatchSet and an easier to work with representation of the filter's current state.

 For example, say you were working with an exact filter, the most common filter in PourOver.
 After a series of unionQuery calls you now have a pretty complicated stack object -- the stored state of your filter -- and it would be complicated or at least inconvenient to recurse through the stack to extract which filter possibilities had been selected.
 This would be useful if you wanted to render an element on the page that show the possibilities as either selected or deselected as for a UI control.